 With a set of stable, low shelves to display a small selection of playful items.

 And finally, something to look up at.
 I made some rainbow mobiles from vellum using the instructions found here.

 Looking for baby play ideas?
-Click here to find out more about Zero to Two: A Book of Play is packed with great ideas.
+Zero to Two: The Book of Play is packed with great ideas.

 - Enjoying Musical Playtime with your Baby